rwrozelle/audio-media-player/README.md

 1. ESP32-S3-DevKit1
 2. I2S PCM5102 DAC Decoder

-This component is built to solve the following use case:  Be able to play an extensive library of flac and mp3 files available in a local web server using ESPHome and standard HA functionality.
-I have python code that will generate m3u files from my library and I've made these files visible in Media Sources.
+This component is built to solve the following use case:  Be able to play an extensive library of audo files available in a Jellyfin Server using standard HA Media functionality.

 ![image info](./images/media-source.PNG)